richardguarnieri/e-commerce-back-end/README.md

 ### Prerequisites
 [Node.js](https://nodejs.org/en/) as we will need it to install [Sequelize](https://sequelize.org/), [MySQL2](https://www.npmjs.com/package/mysql2), [Express.js](https://expressjs.com/) and [Dotenv](https://www.npmjs.com/package/dotenv) packages to run the application.

+We also need to install **MySQL** - links are provided in the next section.

 <p align="right"> - <a href="#home">Return to Home</a></p>

 ### Installation